IoTPlay/docker-iotplay-standards/READ-nodered_Projects.md

 - SourceTree
 - Docker & Ansible (later steps)

+#### Assumptions

+Several assumptions have been used for this readme:
+- You have got Projects up and running, see instructions on [NodeRed docs](https://nodered.org/docs/user-guide/projects/)

 ## Steps to configure ...

 #### Step 1:  Create NodeRed keys for remote repos

+If you use Docker to start the NodeRed flows - already got Projects working, start it now, and access the admin client.
 Setup a remote repo key in NodeRed:
 - From menu option:
   `Project Settings > Settings > add remote`